qiao-ziqi/qiao-ziqi.github.io/research.markdown

 permalink: /research/
 ---

-# Working papers
+# Thesis: Three Chapters on Markets with Frictions

 **Market Liquidity and Inventory Cycles**

+[[paper]](asset/research/Qiao_Inventory_Cycles.pdf)
 <details>
-<summary>Abstract</summary>
+<summary> Abstract </summary>
-Inventory behavior is an important part of the business cycles.
-Using U.S. data, the structural VAR shows that inventory investment is pro-cyclical, the inventory-sales ratio is counter-cyclical and the aggregate markup is pro-cyclical.
-However, the existing explanations for inventory holdings can’t adequately capture these empirical regularities.
-To fill the gap, this paper rationalizes inventory holdings via search friction and explains its cyclical behavior by market liquidity – the trade-off between markup and selling speed.
-In the proposed model, sellers stock goods and post prices, while buyers choose which sellers to visit.
-Due to the lack of coordination, the sales are stochastic and there is leftover inventory.
-The frictional trade reveals a new incentive to hold inventory.
-Sellers compete in not only pricing but also buyers’ probability of consumption as part of their shopping experience.
-As a result, carrying additional inventory allows sellers to post more profitable terms of trade.
-This new incentive has negative externality, such that sellers largely overstock in equilibrium.
-In contrast to the Walrasian framework in which agents take prices as given, sellers in the proposed model can actively adjust prices in addition to quantities.
-The additional pricing channel helps the model making predictions that are in line with the empirical regularities of inventory cycles.
+Inventory behavior plays a crucial role in business cycles.
+Using U.S. data, I document that inventory investment is pro-cyclical, the inventory-sales ratio is counter-cyclical, and aggregate markup is pro-cyclical.
+However, existing models fail to fully explain these empirical patterns.
+To address this, I introduce a model where inventory holdings are driven by search friction and shaped by market liquidity, defined as the trade-off between markup and the speed of sales.
+In this model, sellers stock goods and post prices, while buyers select which sellers to visit.
+Due to the absence of coordination among buyers, sales are stochastic, often resulting in leftover inventory.
+This friction introduces a new incentive for sellers to hold inventory: improving buyer experience by offering better terms of trade.
+However, this incentive leads to a negative externality where sellers overstock in the calibrated equilibrium.
+Unlike the Walrasian framework, where prices are determined by the market clearing condition, sellers in my model actively adjust both prices and quantities.
+This pricing flexibility allows the model to generate predictions that align with observed patterns of inventory cycles.
 </details>

 &nbsp;